Topic

 Overview

-Credential Engine developed the Credential Transparency Description Language (CTDL) to ensure that data related to credentials and skills speak a common language.
-With so many different ways to describe similar credentials, skills, and competencies, it is difficult to make comparisons between offerings (Credential Engine, n.d.).
 The CTDL is a schema (a type of mini-language that people and systems can use to understand each other even if their data comes from different sources) that anyone can use to share information about credentialing data.
-The CTDL not only provides a common and unified way of describing information in the Credential Registry, it also is an open language that can be used on the Web.
+In addition to providing a description language for credentials, CTDL also provides the means for describing and relating adjacent resources such as assessments, learning resources, work roles, occupations, pathways and other resource types.
+The CTDL provides a common, unified way of describing information in the Credential Registry; it also is an open language that can be used on the Web.

 Relationship to Ecosystem

-A credential transparency description language helps learners and workers move more seamlessly through the ecosystem because it increases their cknowledge of the credentials available and what they entail.
+A credential transparency description language helps learners and workers move more seamlessly through the ecosystem because it increases their knowledge of the credentials available and what they entail.
 Also, a clear, common language makes employers more knowledgeable about the competencies and skills inherent in a worker’s credential.

 References